AutoDTCs – OBD-II Trouble Code LookupAutoDTCs – OBD-II Trouble Code Lookup

 U0285 Quick Answer

-U0285 points to a network communication loss with grille air shutter module B, not a confirmed bad shutter.
-Check module power and ground first, then inspect the shutter harness and network wiring for opens, shorts, or corrosion.
+U0285 points to a communication drop between the main controller and grille air shutter module B. Check module B power and grounds first, then inspect the network wiring and connectors for opens, shorts, or corrosion.

 What Does U0285 Mean?